YerlanTuraly/AAE2004-group-9/README.md

 **Project Link** - https://github.com/captainnccrruunncchh/AAE2004-group-9

 ## Project Status
-Project is: Compulsory coding tasks are done, ReadMe and ppt are in progress
+Project is in progress.
+Compulsory coding tasks are done, ReadMe and ppt are in progress